 The Mill Creek Fire Company released the following statement on their Facebook page regarding the incident.

 “Crews from Mill Creek Fire Company and surrounding companies are on scene of a structure fire in the area of Mill Creek Road.
 A mayday was declared for a trapped Firefighter, that person has been rescued and the mayday has been cleared.
 The incident has been upgraded to a second alarm.
 This story will be updated as more information becomes available.”

-A team of Investigators from the State Fire Marshal’s Office were called to the scene have determined that the fire originated in thefirst-floorr laundry room of the residence and was caused by an electrical/mechanical malfunction in the dryer.
+A team of Investigators from the State Fire Marshal’s Office was called to the scene have determined that the fire originated in the first-floor laundry room of the residence and was caused by an electrical/mechanical malfunction in the dryer.

 The fire heavily damaged the residence and caused an estimated $250,000 in damages.

-The Red Cross of Delamarva was called to the scene to assist the residents.
+The Red Cross of Delmarva was called to the scene to assist the residents.

 The Delaware State Fire Marshal’s office has determined that the fire was accidental.